amperity/amperity-docs/amperity_reference/source/bridge.rst

 .. bridge-inbound-share-prerequisites-start

 Before you can create inbound sharing between Databricks and Amperity a recipient and share must be created in Databricks, after which tables are added to the share and access to the share is granted to the recipient.

-The user who performs these actions may use the Databricks CLI or the Databricks Catalog Explorer and must the **CREATE RECIPIENT**, **CREATE SHARE**, **USE CATALOG**, **USE SCHEMA**, and **SELECT** permissions, along with the ability to grant the recipient access to the share.
+The user who performs these actions may use the Databricks CLI or the Databricks Catalog Explorer and must be assigned the **CREATE RECIPIENT**, **CREATE SHARE**, **USE CATALOG**, **USE SCHEMA**, and **SELECT** permissions, along with the ability to grant the recipient access to the share.

 .. list-table::
    :widths: 10 90